 Since the vast majority of commercial truck accidents don't involve a crime, but a violation of civil law, there are many times when the police don't have access to the ECM for legal reasons.
 It makes sense that police aren't going to go through the trouble of getting a warrant to look at the ECM when a trucking company refuses to cooperate, only in the name of handing out a speeding ticket.
 In such circumstances, a police investigator's hands are tied.

-With so many factors stacked against them, it's a testament to the professionalism of police officers that commercial truck accident police reports get as much right as they usually do.
-However, when the issue is what caused a serious or fatal commercial truck accident, close to the truth isn't the same thing as knowing what happened.
+With so many factors stacked against them, it's a testament to the professionalism of police officers that commercial truck accident police reports get as much right as they do.
+However, when the issue is what caused a serious or fatal commercial truck accident, close to the truth isn't the same thing as knowing exactly what happened.

 How Attorneys Can Obtain Data that the Police Cannot

 Unlike the police, truck accident injury attorneys don't have a million other job responsibilities.
 Their primary focus is seeing that truck accident victims are able to hold wrongdoers accountable for their reckless behavior.
 You can't hold someone accountable without knowing what actually happened and the ECM regularly plays an important role in finding out the truth.

 The first tool that an attorney has, and a police officer doesn't, is a letter of spoliation.* This is the legal term for the letter that puts a trucking company on notice that they're being investigated.
 Part of being on notice is that a trucking company has a duty to preserve any evidence relevant to the investigation, including the engine control module.
 If the trucking company destroys evidence after receiving a letter of spoliation, then the court is free to penalize the trucking company further down the line, in ways that usually make it much harder for the trucking company to win their case.
 In short, this is a powerful tool.